rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/309_user-management.md

    * **Invited**: The initial state of the user.
 The invited user will receive an invitation email to join rapyuta.io.
    * **Activated**: Once the invited user has registered and signed into rapyuta.io, their state automatically changes to **Activated**.
 Only an org admin can activate a deactivated user by selecting the activate icon under **Actions**.
    * **Deactivated**: A user/organization admin can deactivate a user by selecting the deactivate icon under **Actions**.
-   * **Suspended**: A user can be in the suspended state due to non-payment.
+   * **Suspended**: A user can be in a suspended state if their trial has ended.

    {{%notice info%}}
    An org admin can view users in any state.
-Non-admins cannot view the users in invited state.
+Users other than org admin cannot view the users in invited state.
    {{%/notice%}}

 3. To delete users:

    1. Under **Actions**, click **Remove** against the user you want to remove.
-A confirmation page appears.
+A confirmation pop-up appears.
    2. Click **Confirm**.
       The user is removed from the organization.